-Please refer to the ELearning course website which breaks down each week with a review of readings, quizzes, exams, and/or assignments due.
-Although in-person attendance is required, the instructor will record class lectures for study purposes.
-Links to recorded lectures and other resources will be provided under the appropriate week in ELearning.
-Readings, with the exception of the textbook, will be accessible via the ELearning website.
-Additional readings beyond those listed may be uploaded to ELearning based on class interest, guest lecturers, or updates in research.
+Please refer to the Canvas course website which breaks down each week with a review of readings, quizzes, exams, and/or assignments due.
+Although in-person attendance is required unless otherwise specified, the instructor will record class lectures for study purposes.
+Links to recorded lectures and other resources will be provided under the appropriate week in Canvas.
+Readings, with the exception of the textbook, will be accessible via the Canvas website.
+Additional readings beyond those listed may be uploaded to Canvas based on class interest, guest lecturers, or updates in research.
 It is highly suggested that readings are completed prior to viewing lectures.
 Lectures will serve as a summary and application of readings.
 This schedule is subject to change due to instructor planning.
-Check ELearning weekly for updates and announcements.
+Check Canvas weekly for updates and announcements.